Ranumkhan123/reqres.in-API-Postman-Collection/README.md

 ---

 # Project Objective
-The objective of this project is to demonstrate how to perform comprehensive API testing using industry-standard tools and techniques.
-This comprises of:
+The objective of this project is to demonstrate how to perform comprehensive API testing using industry-standard tools and techniques.The features that covered are:

-- Creating a modular and reusable Postman Collection.
+- GET, POST, PUT, PATCH, DELETE requests
-- Using environment variables for enhanced flexibility.
+- Collection and environment variables
-- Automating test execution with Newman.
-- Generating visual test reports in both HTML and PDF formats.
+- Pre-request & Test Scripts
+- Response body & status code validation
+- Dynamic data assertions
-- Practicing real-world scenarios, such as authorization, edge cases, and error handling.
+- Real-time scenarios and error handling
+- Newman support for CLI test execution
-- Conducting API monitoring for scheduled health checks.
+- Screenshots for visual reference

 ---